 Transfer bonuses like this one are great – it means you need fewer points to book your next getaway.
 And a 25% bonus when transferring Chase points to Air France/KLM Flying Blue is a great one.

-Just be sure to use it by April 30 when this promotion expires.
+Just be sure to use it by this Tuesday, April 30, when this promotion expires.

 Lead photo courtesy of Chris Lundberg via Flickr